bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

        - **Objective**: Practice spelling and reinforce historical content.
        - **Procedure**:
          - Say, "Let's write a sentence about who wrote Guatemala's independence document."
-         - Dictate the sentence: "José Cecilio del Valle wrote the Act of Independence of Central America."
-(English) or "José Cecilio del Valle escribió el Acta de Independencia de Centroamérica."
+         - Dictate the sentence: "José Cecilio del Valle helped write the Act of Independence of Central America."
+(English) or "José Cecilio del Valle ayudó a escribir el Acta de Independencia de Centroamérica."
 (Spanish).
          - Read it slowly, repeating as needed, while the student writes it in their notebook or on paper.
          - Check their spelling and praise their effort (e.g., "Great job with 'independence'!").
      - **Drawing (15 minutes)**: Provide paper and crayons/markers.
 Guide the student: "Draw a picture showing how people might have celebrated when Guatemala became independent.
-You can include flags, people celebrating, or José Cecilio del Valle writing the important document."”
+You can include flags, people celebrating, or José Cecilio del Valle helping to write the important document."”
 3. **Narration (10 minutes)**:
    - **Objective**: Reinforce learning through retelling.
    - **Procedure**:
      - Prompt, "Can you tell me how Guatemala became independent?" or "Who was José Cecilio del Valle and what did he do?"
      - Encourage a short story about independence events.
-Note a key idea (e.g., "Guatemala voted to be free" or "José Cecilio del Valle wrote the independence document") for the portfolio.
+Note a key idea (e.g., "Guatemala voted to be free" or "José Cecilio del Valle helped write the independence document") for the portfolio.
 4. **Closing (5 minutes)**:
    - **Objective**: Summarize and preview field trip.
    - **Procedure**:
      - Say, "On September 15, 1821, Guatemala became independent from Spain.
-José Cecilio del Valle wrote the document that made it official."
+José Cecilio del Valle was an important person who helped write the document that made it official."
      - Preview, "Soon, we'll visit the [MUNAG (Museo Nacional de Arte de Guatemala)](field_trip.md) in Antigua to see art from different periods of Guatemala's history, including the national coat of arms (escudo de Guatemala) and other pieces that connect to what we've learned about independence!"
      - **Update Timeline**: Add a drawing of the independence celebration to the timeline's Independence section with the student.